brycewoodland/java/README.md

 ### 15. Basic Java Design Patterns
 Implement some well-known design patterns (Factory, Singleton, Observer, etc.) in Java.
+- [x] Factory with the Temperature Converter Program.

 ### 16. Building a Simple Chat Application
 Implement a basic chat application using Java Sockets for client-server communication.